What Should You Know Before Buying a House in London

 First Homes Scheme

-The first home scheme helps first-time buyers and runs throughout the nation.
-You can get the equity of a loan upto 40% for a new build property in London with a 5% deposit and mortgage funding.
+The first-home scheme helps first-time buyers and is available nationwide.
+You can get up to 40% equity for a new-build property in London with a 5% deposit and mortgage funding.

 Shared Ownership